 Brian Baptie, BGS Seismologist.

-The Nature in Lockdown initiative draws on a variety of open-source data and scientific databases and documents the dramatic drop in driving and public transport use, and the changes to sightings of both animals and birds.
+The Nature in Lockdown initiative drew on a variety of open-source data and scientific databases and documented the dramatic drop in driving and public transport use, and the changes to sightings of both animals and birds.

 These fascinating visualisations, the result of a collaboration between scientists, our digital teams and Beyond Words, bring to life some of the astonishing impacts lockdown has had on our environments and how we noticed and experienced nature in a new and different way.